axibase/axibase-collector-docs/jobs/aws.md

 * sum
 * sample count

-The AWS statistics are stored in ATSD as metrics which means that ATSD can compute aggregate statistics on top of AWS statistics.
+The AWS statistics are stored in ATSD as metrics which allows ATSD to compute aggregate statistics on top of AWS statistics.

 For example, the **AWS/Billing Estimated Charges** metric is stored as 5 metrics: